Muaz-fmb/Side-Channel-Analysis-Using-CNN-s---AI-systems-Project-/README.md

 # Deep Learning Side-Channel Analysis (SCA) - Project Overview

-This repository contains the implementation of a Deep Learning-based Side-Channel Attack (SCA) using the ASCAD benchmark dataset.
-The project is organized into two distinct phases, covering data ingestion/exploration and model development.
+This project implements a full Deep Learning pipeline using Azure Databricks to perform Side-Channel Analysis (SCA) on the ASCAD benchmark dataset.
+The repository is organized into two distinct phases, covering data ingestion/exploration and model development.

 ## Project Structure